 Compare self-storage in New Zealand at Canstar Blue.
-Kiwi Self Storage, National Mini Storage, National Storage, Storage King and Kennards Self Storage were compared on Overall Satisfaction, Accessibility, Convenience of Location, Customer Service, Quality of Storage, Safety & Security and Value for Money.
+Kennards Self Storage, National Mini Storage, Storage King and National Storage were compared on Overall Satisfaction, Accessibility, Convenience of Location, Customer Service, Quality of Storage, Safety & Security and Value for Money.

 See our Ratings Methodology.

 Our review compares self-storage companies on customer satisfaction, so you can discover what other Kiwis think about our compared self-storage brands before you go ahead and choose a provider.
-Think of it like asking hundreds of your closest friends which self-storage firm they think is best!
+Think of it like asking hundreds of your closest friends and family which self-storage provider they think is best!

 Respondents rate their satisfaction with their self-storage brands from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: